-Started running in Lockdown and found you’ve got the running bug?
+Started running in lockdown and found you’ve got the running bug?
 Now’s the time to add in some speed to help make you a fitter, faster runner.

 Running takes us out of our comfort zone.
 As a beginner, it feels uncomfortable, unfamiliar and five minutes is a chore.
-But over time the mind switches off and the body adapts and 30 minute to hour runs become the norm.
+But over time the mind switches off and the body adapts and 30 minute to one hour runs become the norm.

 But don’t settle into plodding, to really improve, you need to get uncomfortable again, and the key ingredients are speed — and planning.

 Periodise your training

 Whatever level of runner you are, it’s important to periodise your training.
 An elite athlete’s training will be planned into cycles with blocks of time emphasising a particular running goal, for example, marathon runners will build an aerobic base for around six to 12 weeks, then add speed work into their training as the race gets closer.

 When you introduce speed training will depend on your goals, but as a rough guide, aim to do it consistently for six to eight weeks before a race.
 And don’t do more than two interval sessions a week.
 Ease yourself into the sessions — build up slowly.

 Most weekly running schedules will include the three key ingredients, a tempo run, a long run, and a speed or interval session.

 How to do run faster and build speed

 Look online or in a running book and you’ll find lots of ideas to improve your speed.
 Based on a 400m track, speed or interval sessions typically will read something like this: 6 x 800m [5k] (90’) which means 6 x 800m or half-mile reps at 5k pace with 90 seconds recovery.
 If you don’t know your 5k pace, don’t have a sat nav device or track — it can all seem too technical.
 But it doesn’t have to be complicated.